Staycation holidays in New Zealand with your pet

 If your dog can’t join you (and of course, many cats and smaller critters are happier at home), a pet sitter is the answer.
 Your pet sitter can either stay in your home with your pet or board your dog in their home.
 It’s like your pet’s own cosy staycation!

 4) A staycation is flexible and affordable

-You can cater your staycation holiday to suit your budget, which is really important for many families after the rocky year of 2020.
+You can cater your staycation holiday to suit your budget, which is really important for many families after a rocky few years.

 Perhaps you want to get back to nature and simplicity in a quiet campsite.
 Or then again, you might fancy a pamper in a nice hotel, or the best of both worlds on a glamping holiday.
 You’d be surprised at what you can find close to home to suit every taste and budget.

 While we’re waiting for normal travel overseas to return, we can enjoy the ease of packing the car and arriving quickly at our destination.

 Not that we don’t love and miss the adventure of flying overseas - but no time lost to travel means more time to relax!
 And when you know your area, it’s far less dramatic if you forget something and need to run to the shops or pop back home.